htrefil/rkvm/README.md

 ## Limitations
 - Only keyboard and relative mouse events work (that is, can be forwarded to clients)
-- No Windows or macOS support
+- Clients only are supported on Windows, however, server support will be added in the future

 ## Project structure
 - `server` - server application code